Layr-Labs/eigensdk-rs/README.md

 To test locally :-

-To test locally and raise a PR :-

 You need `foundry` , `docker` and `make` to successfully run it.
 Also, the `docker` engine has to be running for all the tests to execute correctly.
 ```
 make pr